Johkade/react-native-track-player/README.md

 [![discord](https://img.shields.io/discord/567636850513018880.svg)](https://discordapp.com/invite/ya2XDCR)
 # react-native-track-player

+This is a fork of react-native-track-player maintained by DoubleSymmetry.
+I'm trying to add some functionality here aswell as attempting to fix some bugs which I will try to contribute to the main repository.

 A fully-fledged audio module created for music apps.
 Provides audio playback, external media controls, background mode and more!

 ---